jasuperior/smpl/README.md

 ## Syntax
 smpl has a very small set of helper macros which you can use to construct your patterns.
 #### `pattern ( input... ) => { output... }`
-Using the pattern macro,  you place the pattern you wish you match in parenthesis, and place how you want it to transform in the backets.
+Using the pattern macro,  you place the pattern you want to match in parenthesis, and place how you want it to transform in the brackets.

     pattern ( hello world ) => { console.log("hello world") }
     hello world
     //compiles to console.log("hello world")
 #### `pattern name (input) => { output }`
 Sometimes you want to use a pattern in another pattern.
-To do this you must name your pattern and use the expression variable `$name` denoted by a "$" symbol  followed by a color `:` and the name of your pattern. you can then use that value caught by your variable in your output
+To do this you must name your pattern and use the expression variable `$name` denoted by a "$" symbol  followed by a colon `:` and the name of your pattern. you can then use that value caught by your variable in your output

     pattern name ( world ) => { world } //naive demonstration. simply being used  to demonstrate the point pattern ( hello $name:name  ) => { console.log("hello $name") }